dylanfisher/ci19/_agendas/week-7.md

     - Who are you going to be interviewing?
 Introduce the population and devise a plan of how you&rsquo;ll gather the evidence.
     - What kind of documentation are you going to do?
 Create a plan and proposal for this.
     - Lastly, share some ideas on what you think you&rsquo;ll discover upon doing this.
+  - All your data needs to be collected by March 15
-    - Project will be due after spring break.
+  - Final project will be due April 5

 ---